LJLA-Group5/reviews-service/api.md

 Used to retrieve a single **listing** by its id number.

-Given a listing id, this call will return a listing with an array of its associated reviews, and minor supplemental information.
+Given a listing id, this call will return an array of reviews associated with the listing, including supplemental user information.

 ### Create review